The best ways to save on home insurance

 Review your policy annually

-Make sure you take the time to review your policy when it renews.
+Be sure to review your policy when it renews.
 Check for any coverage that’s inaccurate or any factors affecting your rates that may not be accurate.
 Are all of your discounts there?
 Are you paying for extra coverage you don’t need or could do without?

 One caveat: a proper review of your policy should include making sure that the replacement cost of your home is accurate.
 If the cost to replace your home has gone up, whether due to upgrades or inflation, your home insurance rates will also increase.
 However, it’s vital to have an accurate reconstruction cost to avoid being underinsured, so don’t skip it.
 Never reduce your dwelling coverage to save money.